 Prayer Time ….. or …..
 Thinking Time

-Saint Maximillian Kolbe, O.F.M.-Conventual, is officially adopted as Philosopher/ Publisher/Writer Patron Saint of this Publication by P. J. Chalmers, Ed.D., O.F.S.
+Saint Maximillian Kolbe, O.F.M.-Conventual, who volunteered to die in place of a fellow Nazi death camp prisoner, is officially adopted as Philosopher/ Publisher/Writer Patron Saint of this Publication by P. J. Chalmers, Ed.D., O.F.S.
 Philosopher/Publisher/Writer.
 In Honor of him, we post the following prayer:

 “O Mary, conceived without sin, pray for us who have recourse to thee.
 And for all those who do not have recourse to thee; especially the Masons (AF&AM) and all those recommended to thee.”